 Below are answers to Frequently Asked Questions about selling Iowa Lottery products.
 We've also added in some other tips designed to ensure a smooth operation when it comes to selling Iowa Lottery tickets at your location.

-Beginning March 15, 2008, players presenting Iowa Lottery tickets to retailers must sign the backs of their tickets before they can be checked or cashed by clerks.
+Players presenting Iowa Lottery tickets to retailers must sign the backs of their tickets before they can be checked or cashed by clerks.

 We appreciate retailers' help and cooperation in implementing this and all lottery regulations.

 Check your paper stock often to prevent running out.
 All supplies for your lotto terminal are provided by Scientific Games.
 You may order paper and other supplies through the terminal using the "Special Functions."
 Or, you may dial 1-800-858-4744 to reach the Scientific Games hotline.
+Do not borrow paper stock from other retail locations.

 After each sale on the Extrema terminal, close out the customer by touching "Close Out Customer" at the bottom of the Customer Settlement screen.